 Cat’s claw is a large, woody vine native to tropical rain forests in Central and South America.
 The liana has long, claw-like thorns that allow it to climb more than 100 feet into the tree canopy.
 Because of this, cat’s claw is not easily cultivated and must be wild harvested.

+Cut and sifted cat's claw bark is typically used for teas.
+The powder is also available for teas, tinctures, extracts and encapsulation.
 Because of possible effects on the immune system, cat’s claw should not be used by those with autoimmune conditions or taking immunosuppressive or blood pressure medications.